A complete guide to Avalanche

 Note: Check the website security certificate before downloading

-Enter the asset page of the ETH wallet, click “Ethereum” at the top and click “Avalanche” to switch to the Avalanche wallet for transferring and receiving money, and exploring its ecosystem.
+Enter the token page of the ETH wallet, click “Ethereum” at the top and click “Avalanche” to switch to the Avalanche wallet for transferring and receiving tokens, and exploring its ecosystem.

 Learn more: How to use Avalanche wallet with imToken?